 The recessed spotlights offer a wider range of choice, whether it breaks with conventional halogen lamps, compact fluorescent or LED spots (with or without transformer).
-Fluorescent and LED spotlights are popular with halogen spotlights because they consume little energy and do not pose any risk of overheating.
-Spotlights on rails or cables provide the benefit of both decorative and functional lighting but offer a relatively limited range of choices.
+Fluorescent and LED spotlights are popular with halogen spotlights.
+Because they consume little energy and do not pose any risk of overheating.
+Spotlights on rails or cables provide the benefit of both decorative and functional lighting.
+But offer a relatively limited range of choices.

 Shapes, materials and fastening options

 The Downlighters know several variations of shapes (round, square or rectangular).
 They are available in an extra-flat version and can be made of metal, aluminum or stainless steel.
 The fixing options can be fixed, telescopic or adjustable, provided or without a reflector.
-Cable spots, for their part, are generally offered in the form of ready-to-use kits incorporating cables, transformers, spotlights, attachment branches, etc. The length of the cables can be determined according to the needs of the installation.
+Cable spots, for their part, are generally offered in the form of ready-to-use kits.
+And incorporating cables, transformers, spotlights, attachment branches, etc. The length of the cables can be determined according to the needs of the installation.

 The type of ceiling

-Spotlights on rails or cables have the main advantage of being compatible with all types of ceilings, in contrast to recessed spotlights whose installation only needs to be operated in a false ceiling.
-In the case of false ceilings with thermal insulation, in addition, it will be necessary to establish a space to be kept free to reduce the rise in temperature during use.
+Spotlights on rails or cables have the main advantage of being compatible with all types of ceilings.
+In contrast to recessed spotlights whose installation only needs to be operated in a false ceiling.
+In the case of false ceilings with thermal insulation, in addition.
+It will be necessary to establish a space to be kept free to reduce the rise in temperature during use.
 When installing the ceiling cladding, you will also need a transformer location for your 12 V downlights.

 Unlike spotlights, spotlights on rails or cables offer the advantage of being easy to mount.
 They do not impose particular constraints during the installation to the extent that they are not in direct contact with the ceiling.
 The rail mounting ensures the conduct of electric current.
-To improve the appearance of a room, it is also possible to install such a type of spot vertically, curved or horizontally.
-Some precautions are to take however when it will be necessary to embed the spots in a suspended ceiling made of plasterboard, paneling or metal strips.
+To improve the appearance of a room.
+It is also possible to install such a type of spot vertically, curved or horizontally.
+Some precautions are to take however when it will be necessary to embed.
+The spots in a suspended ceiling made of plasterboard, paneling or metal strips.
 This, of course, after having successfully passed the cables behind the false ceiling.
 It is the same in case of installation of spots in a suspended false ceiling.